vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 Since we set up in front TOTAL_GPU_MEMORY value is 16000, applied for 8000M in the pod, so we use the 50% bitfusion.io/gpu quota

+Calculating formula for bitfusion.io/gpu = gpu-memory / TOTAL_GPU_MEMORY * gpu-amount * 100；The result as an integer, decimal point integer upwards

 Use the following command to check the quota occupied the results:

 ```